How I'm Building a Habit of Building in Public

 3 min read

-Nov 3, 2024 1:00 PM (in an hour)
+Nov 3, 2024 1:00 PM (16 days ago)

 I’ve been sitting on a pile of ideas, projects, and experiences, wanting to share them but never quite managing to post consistently.
 So, I thought of a plan that will help diving into a journey of consistent sharing, aiming to make Twitter (X) my first stop before branching out to other platforms like LinkedIn and my blog.